 After your pet's surgery, your vet surgeon will provide you with detailed and clear instructions on how to take care of your pet at home.
-It’s very important that you follow these instructions carefully.
+You must follow these instructions carefully.
 If there is anything you don't understand, you have to ask.

 If, you have forgotten about a specific instruction when you get home, call your cat or dog's surgeon in Lafayette for clarification.
-Our team of veterinary surgical specialists are committed to providing the best possible care for your furry companion and are always happy to help you understand any post-operative instructions.
+Our team of veterinary surgical specialists is committed to providing the best possible care for your furry companion and is always happy to help you understand any post-operative instructions.

 Usual Recovery Times for Pets After Surgery